Zacks Earnings Trends Highlights: JPMorgan, Wells Fargo and Bank of America

 The current Zacks Consensus EPS estimate for JPMorgan is $16.72 on $172.03 billion in revenues, representing year-over-year changes of +3% and +8.8%, respectively.
 It appears that JPMorgan is trying to tame down expectations for next year, given the overall favorable tone of the revisions trend in recent months that drove the Zacks Consensus EPS estimate to rise by +3.4% over the last three months.
 Given the guidance, we would expect those estimates to retreat over the coming days.

-The JPMorgan stock's recent pullback notwithstanding, the stock remains a stellar performer, handily outperforming its peers and the broader market.
+The JPMorgan stock’s recent pullback notwithstanding, the stock remains a stellar performer this year, handily outperforming its peers and the broader market.
+You can see this in the chart below that shows the year-to-date performance of JPMorgan shares relative to the S&P 500 index, Bank of America, and Wells Fargo.

 For 2024 Q3, JPMorgan is expected to bring in $4.04 per share in earnings on $41.25 billion in revenues, representing year-over-year changes of -6.7% and +3.4%, respectively.

-For the Zacks Major Banks industry, of which all of these big banks are part, total Q3 earnings are expected to be -16.6% below the year-earlier level on +0.8% higher revenues.
+For the Zacks Major Banks industry, of which all of these big banks are part, total Q3 earnings are expected to be -15.4% below the year-earlier level on +0.7% higher revenues, as the table below shows.

 Looking at the space as a whole, the core banking business has been under pressure for some time now, with compressed net interest margins and anemic loan demand keeping net interest income flat to modestly down.
 Credit quality metrics have steadily weakened and are currently above pre-Covid levels but still below the long-run historical levels.
 While inflation has started to ease, the combination of cumulative inflation over the cycle and the softening labor market will drive the Q3 credit quality metrics.